Mechanical Engineering MEng (Hons)

 If you join a full time undergraduate degree at Edge Hill University, we will guarantee you the offer of a room in our halls of residence for the first year of your course.Discover our accommodation

-The Department of Computer Science is based in the state-of-the-art £13million Tech Hub.
-This purpose-built development offers highly contemporary suites of outstanding facilities for Computer Science and Engineering students.
-Our modern engineering and computing laboratories are equipped with comprehensive state-of-the-art test and measurement equipment, high-specification computers, high-resolution screens and the latest hardware and software.
+The Department of Engineering is based in the state-of-the-art £13million Tech Hub.
+This purpose-built development offers highly contemporary suites of outstanding facilities for Engineering and Computing and IT students.
+Our modern computing and engineering laboratories are equipped with comprehensive test and measurement equipment, high-specification computers, high-resolution screens and the latest hardware and software.